Dallas Police Department Enhanced Neighborhood Patrol

-A. ENP is a program coordinated through the Dallas Police Department employing off-duty police officers to patrol the neighborhood.
 The ENP officer is connected to the dispatch system as if s/he were on duty, but will respond only to 911 calls from a dues-paying Member's.
-Our ENP officer will respond to a moral imperative such as being the nearest vehicle to another officer in danger even outside of neighborhood (very rare) or a violent crime at a non-Member house in the neighborhood.
-Our ENP officer will not respond to a simple crime at a non-Member house in the neighborhood (such as false alarm) or normal crime outside of the neighborhood (such as car break-in at Northpark mall).
+The ENP officer will not respond to a simple crime at a non-Member house in the neighborhood (such as false alarm) or normal crime outside of the neighborhood (such as car break-in at Northpark mall).
 The ENP officer’s location will be visible to dispatch as off-duty vehicle, so will not reduce the normal police presence in the area.
-Our ENP officer is armed and authorized to make arrests, issue citations etc. Our ENP officer patrols in a DPD official police car, which is equipped with computers, allowing the officer to check for outstanding warrants, stolen cars, etc. on the spot.
-The program brings police response to a Member's home within seconds when our ENP officer is on duty.
+The ENP officer is armed and authorized to make arrests, issue citations etc. The ENP officer patrols in a DPD official police car which is equipped with computers allowing the officer to check for outstanding warrants, stolen cars, etc. on the spot.
+The program brings police response to a Member's home within seconds when The ENP officer is on duty.
 A data terminal onboard will allow ENP officers to check instantly for stolen vehicles or outstanding warrants.
 In addition, we have provided our ENP officers an iPhone with the contact information of every ENP Member in it, so your name will pop up on the screen should you ever call, if you are a Member.

 Q. What are the neighborhood’s benefits of joining the ENP Program?